DeviCatOutlet/devicatoutlet.github.io/about.md

 this website, taking dance lessons, doing odd little jobs like house sitting, and watching a lot of Day9TV (Mostly Walking), Markiplier, and ManlyBadAssHero before I was introduced to the wonderful world of Twitch.
-And even when I began doing this full time, I had no idea what I was doing.
+And even when I began doing this, I had no idea what I was doing.
 We started from the ground up as a tiny variety channel, knowing no one, my husband working his day job to help take care of us.
-And over the course of the past couple of years we’ve moved provinces, got married, upgraded our equipment, improved our quality of content, and over all evolved into a professional full time channel.
+And over the course of the past few years we’ve moved provinces, got married, improved our quality of content, and over all evolved into professional full time content creators.
 Our motivation comes from wanting to inspire others to work through their personal obstacles by setting a positive example ourselves.

 To this day, HallwayRaptor now works alongside me at home to help manage this.
-It’s a team effort, be it with Raptor and myself, our mods and this community.
+It’s a team effort, be it with Raptor and myself, our friends and this community.
 We cannot thank you enough for these opportunities, and every day we are doing our best to give back and pay your kindness forward.